Lilium Eagle (Defunct)

 The company is now working on its five-seat Lilium Jet production model, but this page covers the initial development of the two-seat prototype.

 Several safety features were envisioned for the operational two-seat aircraft.
-Thirty-six ducted fans not only provide redundancy but each motor nacelle is also shielded to prevent a failure in one from affecting others.
+Thirty-six ducted fans not only provide redundancy but each motor nacelle is also shielded to prevent a failure in one, from affecting the others.
 In addition, the power cells are designed for continuous flight even if one or more battery cells goes bad.
 The aircraft was designed to be easily piloted (requiring a Sport Pilot's License) and Lilium’s Flight Envelope Protection System would prevent a pilot from performing maneuvers that would exceed the aircraft's flight parameters.

 During development, Lilium tested several sub-scale demonstrators called the Dragon, Falcon and Hexa.
 The half scale Falcon flew in 2015.
 The two-seat "Eagle" prototype completed a series of unmanned test flights in April 2017.
-The team also studied a design where the wings would fold forward, allowing the aircraft to be driven as a car and recharge overnight from a standard 240 V electrical outlet.
+The team also studied a design where the wings would fold forward, allowing the aircraft to be driven as a car and recharge overnight from a standard 240-volt electrical outlet.